“You don’t take a photograph, you make it.”

 Stop.
 Breathe.
 And become immersed in the present beauty.

-Through my photography, I have explored the natural beauty Maine has to offer.
-That beauty doesn’t diminish when the sun goes down however.
-In fact, I find it is enhanced by the magical glow of the stars.
+Through my photography, I explore the natural beauty Maine has to offer.
+That beauty doesn’t diminish when the sun goes down; in fact, it transforms, glowing with the brilliance of stars light-years away.
+The night sky is magical, a canvas of mystery and brilliance that constantly captivates me.